Trellis Tips – do your climbers look gorgeous or do they resemble a plate of spaghetti falling off the fence?

 Now the perennial climbers – Roses, Clematis, Honeysuckle, Wisteria, Jasmine and so on.
 Wicker or plastic trellis are simply not going to be able to cope with the weight or the vigour of these plants.
 You need to have really sturdy trellis supported on really sturdy fixings to cope.

 Take this picture.
 The rose exerts a huge stress force on the trellis as it grows out toward the sunshine.
 Even this sturdy trellis can be broken by the growth of the stems.
-A couple of wall screws & rawlplugs are not going to last very long when you have the added elements of the extra weight when wet and wind rock to contend with.
+A couple of wall screws are not going to last very long when you have the added elements of a wet and windy day to contend with.

 In conclusion, if you plant anything that will last more than a few months – you need to buy the strongest trellis you can.
 If the plant says it will grow to 10 feet tall in 5 years, then the trellis needs have at least 10 feet for the plant to grow along.